radiantlogic-v8/documentation-new/documentation/applying-patch/applying-patch.md

 >[!warning] – If you are running the RadiantOne service and/or the Jetty server (which hosts the Control Panel) as services, restart them manually (or you can restart the machine and they will restart automatically in this scenario).

-1.After the updater is run on all nodes, make any additional updates recommended by Radiant Logic.
+1. After the updater is run on all nodes, make any additional updates recommended by Radiant Logic.

 1. All certificates that you imported in the default Java trust store (<RLI_HOME>\jdk\jre\lib\security\cacerts) must be re-imported.
 You can import them into the RadiantOne Client Trust Store instead of the default Java one, which allows them to be shared across cluster nodes.
 For details on the RadiantOne client trust store, see the System Administration Guide.